tw-in-js/twind/docs/plugins.md

 The final kind of plugin is described as an inline plugin but is not strictly a plugin because it doesn't get defined up front in the setup function.
 They can be used as an escape hatch when writing out "one off" rules.

-Sometimes you might find yourself wanting to write some arbritary styles for an element.
+Sometimes you might find yourself wanting to write some arbitrary styles for an element.
 Some rule that isn't covered by Tailwind API but perhaps isn't general enough to warrant creating a real plugin for.

 If you find yourself in this circumstance, use an inline plugin: